knd/staking-docs/tezos/setup-tezos-baker-on-vultr-may-2020.md

 <img src="setup-tezos-baker-on-vultr-images/deploy-a-vultr-instance-deploying.png" height="500" width="590">

-* Test remote accessing from your home computer (laptop).
-Open a terminal and accessing using ssh (assuming you are on a Unix-like home computer)
+**Step 3: Test remote accessing from your home computer (laptop)**

+* Open a terminal and accessing using ssh (assuming you are on a Unix-like home computer)

 ```bash
 ssh root@<IP_ADDRESS>